wernerglinka/metalsmith-markdown-partials/README.md

 A markdown file that will be transformed into an html file via a template

-## Markdown Partials
+## Markdown Partial

 A markdown file to be inserted into a Page Markdown file

-Markdown partials are located in a separate directory, for example /md-library/.
-This directory should be located outside _/src/content/_ .
+Markdown partials are located in a separate directory, for example `/markdown-library/`.
+This directory should be located inside `/src/` .

-Partial markdown files have the extention **.md**.
+Partial markdown files have the extention `.md`.
 A markdown partial file does NOT have frontmatter metadata, only the markdown to be inserted into a page markdown file.

-The markdown partials directory's default location is './src/md-library/'.
+The markdown partials directory's default location is `./src/markdown-library/`.
 The partials directory can be set via the libraryPath option.

 ## Installation